corsairmarks/machine_shipset_no_error_logs/mod/README.md

 ## Compatibility

 Will probably cause issues with Machine Shipset compatibility patches for other large mods (New Ship Classes, Downscaled Ships, Real Space System Scale, Aesthetic Cinematic Gameplay).
-I don't use any of those mods and did not test for compatibility, but I know that I commented out code related to supporting assets related to those mods so errors are not generated when they are not installed.
+I don't use any of those mods and did not test for compatibility, but I know that I commented out code related to supporting assets from those mods.
+That ensures errors are not generated when they are not installed.

 ### Required Dependency Mods